and North River Mills churches

 (We have not resumed since Covid.)

 Free Community Dinners on the 3rd Thursday of each month at the the old Jr. High, 196 Capon School St., Capon Bridge, WV, 5-7 PM.
 All are welcome.
 Marcia Hall posted, “We hope you will join us in this entirely free meal, and take this opportunity to chat and connect with other residents of the community, old friends and new friends.

 If you would enjoy participating in the preparation or serving, you may contact Terry Bailes (304-496-7359), or Lynn Hall (802-598-5639).
 This is a family event– show off your children, Grandpa Aloysius, and Great-aunt Hermione.
 We’d love to meet them all.”

 The church bulletin or the Facebook page lists prayer needs.
 Matthew 7:7 and 21:22; Mark 11:24; John 14:13-14

 If you want to follow the story of Mighty Quinn. go to this link: https://www.facebook.com/groups/667186410107991/ Grandparents Connie and Dan are Spruce Street United Methodist Church childhood friends.
 I mentioned earlier that Quinn’s aunt Leah shared her Zambian trip t Capon Bridge United Methodist Church and with Capon Bridge Bobcats.

-In November the charge hosted a breakfast honoring the veterans– at the American Legion.
+In November 2017the charge hosted a breakfast honoring the veterans– at the American Legion.

-In October the charge hosted the 2nd Trunk or Treat spotlighting Bible figures.
-Ove 150 kids came in the 1st hour.
+In October (2016?) the charge hosted the 2nd Trunk or Treat spotlighting Bible figures.
+Over 150 kids came in the 1st hour.
 Click here for photos.

 Heather Rogers has been a blessing.
 She became a Certified Lay Minister and led worship services at North River Mills and Capon Chapel.
 She has now been called to serve churches on the Mathias Charge.